joeatbayes/oid-mapper/readme.txt

 export PGUSER=SomeUserID
 # Set PGPASS = password you want to connect to postgess with
 export PGPASS=SomePassword
+# See the Configure Ubuntu Linux below for instructions
+# on getting most recent version of golang we used
+# some features in version 1.13

 # Setup local enviornment
    #open shell windows to repodirectory/go